finos/common-domain-model/documentation/source/event-model.rst

 While many different types of events may occur through the trade lifecycle, the ``trade``, ``state``, ``resetHistory`` and ``transferHistory`` attributes are deemed sufficient to describe all of the possible (post-trade) states which may result from lifecycle events.
 The ``Trade`` data type contains the tradable product, which defines all of the economic terms of the transaction as agreed between the parties.

-.. note:: A tradable product is represented by the ``TradableProduct`` data type, which is further detailed in the `Tradable Product Section`_ of the documentation.
+.. note:: A tradable product is represented by the ``TradableProduct`` data type, which is further detailed in the :ref:`tradable-product` of the documentation.

 The ``Trade``, ``State``, ``Reset``, and ``Transfer`` data types that are utilised within ``TradeState``, are detailed in the sections below.